openshift/origin/docs/debugging-openshift.md

 1. Run as root

    Currently OpenShift v3 must be started as root in order to manipulate your iptables configuration.
-The openshift commands (e.g. `openshift kube apply` and `openshift kubectl apply`) do not need to be run as root.
+The openshift commands (e.g. `openshift kubectl apply`) do not need to be run as root.

 1. Properly configure or disable firewalld